TrustNoteDeveloper/RPC/README.md

 ## API

-After the RPC server is running, the light node should just work, it listens port 6332 of loopback interface (configured in [conf.js](../blob/master/conf.js) or conf.json) for JSON-RPC commands.
+Once the RPC server is running, the light node should just work, it listens port 6332 (configured in [conf.js](../blob/master/conf.js) or conf.json) for JSON-RPC commands.

 The commands supported including `getnewaddress`, `getbalance`, `listtransactions`, `sendtoaddress`, `getaddressinfo`,  `getaddressbalance`, etc.

 ### getinfo
 The command returns information about the current state of the DAG.
 ```
 $ curl --data '{"jsonrpc":"2.0", "id":1, "method":"getinfo", "params":{} }' http://127.0.0.1:6332
 {"jsonrpc":"2.0","result":{"last_mci":253151,"last_stable_mci":253120,"count_unhandled":0},"id":1}
 ```
-The command has no parameters and returns and object with 3 keys:
+The command has no parameters and returns object with 3 keys:
 * `last_mci`: the highest known main chain index (MCI)
 * `last_stable_mci`: last stable MCI
 * `count_unhandled`: number of unhandled units in the queue.
 Large number indicates that sync is still in progress, 0 or small number means that the node is synced (it can occasionally go above 0 when new units are received out of order).